-Hello, Whovians, I’m Andrew, and with the imminent debut of a brand new Doctor, it’s the perfect opportunity to hop in the TARDIS and look back at how the Time Lord has changed over the years.
+Hello, Whovians, I’m Andrew, and with a brand new Doctor, it’s the perfect opportunity to hop in the TARDIS and look back at how the Time Lord has changed over the years.
 Hold on there, please, madam, I need you to do as I say… Why are you calling me “madam?”
 Because you’re a woman…?
 Am I?!
 Does it suit me?
 Every time the Gallifreyan regenerates, we get a fresh star, interesting companions, and, most importantly, an all-new wardrobe.
 So grab your sonic screwdriver, straighten your bowtie, and lace up your Chucks, because this week on Yellow Spandex, we’re diving into The Evolution of the Doctor Let’s start with the swinging ‘60s, in what we’ll call The Frilly Suit Era The First Doctor, as portrayed by William Hartnell, was actually kind of a jerk.

 You think so?
 He was rude, impatient, and had an air of superiority to him, which his elegant Edwardian suit matched to a t.
 He eventually softened up a bit, but when Hartnell’s health began to fail, the producers were forced to come up with one of the most brilliant plot devices ever to justify their casting change: Regeneration.
 We learned that Time Lords have the ability to reform their physical body in response to injury, trauma, or old age, so when the First Doctor collapsed after saving the world from Cybermen, he was reborn with a more youthful appearance and whimsical personality.
 Patrick Troughton’s Second Doctor was more lighthearted and fun than the original incarnation, We’ll see about that!
 Here we go again!
 I wonder where it will be this time?
 Yes.
 I wonder… and with his shaggy Beatles hair, rumpled suit and big baggy plaid trousers, he looked more like Charlie Chaplin than a cantankerous grandpa.
 Troughton quickly grew fed up with the workload of a weekly series, so he was replaced by John Pertwee as the aristocratic Third Doctor, It’s all quite simple.